DKingAlpha/vps2luks/README.md

 ## Something went wrong.
 How to recover?

+1. Quick fix: Reboot to memdisk with files in boot partition.

-Re-install the OS from the VPS provider's control panel.
+2. Backup plan: Re-install the OS from the VPS provider's control panel.
 Consider retrying the script.

 ## How to Use